MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.0/upcoming-breaking-changes.md

 - Parameter breaking-change will happen to all parameter sets
   - `-HostPoolType`
     - The parameter : 'HostPoolType' is changing.
     - Change description : The allowed value of this parameter changed from 'BYODesktop, Personal, Pooled' to 'Pooled'
-    - The change is expected to take effect from the version : '4.0.0'
+    - The change is expected to take effect in Az.DesktopVirtualization the version : '4.0.0'

 ## Az.HDInsight